 I’m glad to have that second bottle, mind.
 Another year’s ageing might just increase the possibility of transcendence.

 Hofer has 480 branches across Austria, so assuming they bought the entire production, that’s an average of 11 bottles per store.
-There were about 12 bottles still available at the Deutschlandsberg branch where I bought my stash on 23rd December, so it probably wasn’t flying off the shelves.
-Nonetheless, if Hofer feels it is worthwhile dipping a toe into the amber coloured pool of natural and orange libation, the wine world is clearly evolving in ever stranger and more beautiful ways than some of its pundits might have suggested.
+There were about a dozen still available at the Deutschlandsberg branch where I bought my stash on 23rd December, so it probably wasn’t flying off the shelves.
+Nonetheless, if Hofer feels it is worthwhile dipping a toe into the amber coloured pool of natural and orange libation, the wine world is clearly evolving in ever stranger and more beautiful ways than some of its pundits might previously have imagined.

 The Tao of orange may shy away from the mainstream, and steadfastly resist mass-production – but it surely has no qualms against enlarging the fanbase.
-And with Waldherr’s orange priced at a measly €9.99, the opportunity for discovery has seldom been so accessible.
+And with Waldherr’s orange priced at a measly €9.99, the fiscal barriers to enlightenment have seldom been so low.

 Weingut Waldherr is still offering its Orange 2016 for sale online – at an even cheaper €9.50.
 My guess is Hofer’s stock of the 2017 won’t last much longer.